View Document Text

 7 | P a g e

 will be some short-term volatility.
 As a result, short-term losses are to be expected periodically.
-And, of
+There is no

-course, there is no guarantee that the strategies will prove successful, even over the long term.
+guarantee that the strategies will prove successful, even over the long term.
+Investing in securities involves

 We believe that frequent trading within an account can have a negative effect on overall return; therefore,